EQEmu/eqemu-docs-v2/docs/categories/npc/special-attacks.md

 ## Proximity Aggro (45)

-{% hint style="info" %}
+!!! info
       Proximity Aggro, denoted by special attack 45, allows the NPC to engage new clients while in combat if the client is within their proximity.
-{% endhint %}

 ### **Example:**